Best red light therapy for knee pain in 2026: compare the top devices

 Does red light therapy help knees?

 It’s possible that red light therapy may help with knee pain.
 Some studies show that red light improves circulation and reduces inflammation – both beneficial for knee issues.
-But, more research is still needed to say for sure that red light therapy helps the knees.
+But, more research is still needed to say for sure that red light therapy helps with knee pain.

 Does red light therapy heal tendons and ligaments?